Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Our Proposals: Density-Adaptive Kernel based Reranking

-Compared to $k$-RNN, our bi-DAKR have the following advantages: a) the ambiguity in ranking list is preserved; b) the belief scorings are scaled individually and sample-specifically; and c) it is convenient to compute due to the symmetry in functional form.
+Compared to $k$-RNN, our bi-DAKR has the following advantages: a) the ambiguity in the ranking list is preserved due to the scores being continuous and real-valued; b) the belief scores are scaled individually and sample-specifically due to the density-adaptive parameter, and c) the computation is convenient due to the symmetry of the specific functional form.